Dress up tonight

 You can take it or leave it

 This is who I am

-I've seen familiar faces that have been lost to me for many years -- I've allowed "out of sight" to become "out of mind" far too easily -- but it turns out those faces were not really forgotten.
+I've seen familiar faces that have been lost to me for many years – I've allowed "out of sight" to become "out of mind" far too easily – but it turns out those faces were not really forgotten.
 Seeing them has triggered all kinds of wonderful and surprisingly intense memories.
-And for some reason, the memories that have resurfaced have all been happy ones.
+And the memories that have resurfaced have all been happy ones.

 The reunion will be a great opportunity to see many of the friends with whom I have kept in touch over the years.
 Just as important, it will be a chance to really connect with other classmates for the first time.
 I've already struck up some friendships with people I didn't really know in high school, or that I barely knew, and I hope those friendships will continue in some form after the reunion is over.